-For FY 2023, the Company has reported under the 2018 Code.
-Its requirements are:
+For FY 2024, the Company has reported under the 2018 Code.
+Its requirements include:

-- enhanced board engagement with the workforce and wider stakeholders, including describing how the Company complies with its obligations to take into account stakeholder views pursuant to Section 172 of the Companies Act 2006; - 2. demonstration of a clear business strategy aligned with a healthy corporate company culture; - 3. a high-quality and diverse board composition; and - 4. proportionate executive remuneration that supports the long-term success of the business.
+- 1. enhanced board engagement with the workforce and wider stakeholders, including describing how the Company complies with its obligations to take into account stakeholder views pursuant to Section 172 of the Companies Act 2006; - 2. demonstration of a clear business strategy aligned with a healthy corporate company culture; - 3. a high-quality and diverse board composition; and - ${\it 4. \ \, proportionate \, executive \, remuneration \, that \, supports \, the \, long-term}$ success of the business.

 The Board established a Corporate Responsibility Committee in June 2019.
 The purpose of this Committee is to allow more executive, leadership and functional management involvement in key areas of significant importance including environmental impacts of the Group's activities, community relationships and the role of the Company in society.
 The existence of this Committee demonstrates a significant commitment to the enhancement of governance in general and matters such as stakeholder engagement.
-More details of this Committee and its membership are set out on page 79 and its Terms of Reference are on the Company's website www.mbplc.com.
+More details of this Committee and its membership are set out on page 83 and its Terms of Reference are on the Company's website www.mbplc.com.